simon-knuth/scanner/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem.

 **Log data**
 Please add the appropriate event log(s) to the issue.
 You can export event logs from the app's settings menu (section "Give feedback").
-Just drag & drop the .json file here.
+Just drag & drop the .txt file here.